Davy Crockett timeline from 1786 to 1836 and beyond

 Sevier responded by gathering a large paramilitary unit of men and surrounded Tipton’s cabin.
 Tipton refuses to comply and a shootout begins.
 Among the participants in the conflict is John Crockett.
 Sevier’s men retreat when Tipton receives reinforcements.
 Sevier was eventually arrested by the North Carolina government, but he later escapes and is eventually pardoned.

-Chapter 10 - The Birth of David Crockett
+Chapter 10 - The Birth of Davy Crockett

 Right around the time that North Carolina was beginning to assert its authority over the state of Franklin, Rebecca Crockett, the wife of John Crockett, gives birth to their youngest son.
 John Crockett named his son after his father who had died ten years ago.